Thrase/Thrase.jl/docs/src/parameters.md

 # Input Parameters

-In the example input file for benchmark problem 1 (Thrase.jl/examples/bp1-qd.dat) there are multiple parameters that can be updated to change the problem.
+In the example input files for benchmark problem 1 (Thrase.jl/examples/bp1-qd.dat) and benchmark problem 6 (Thrase.jl/examples/bp6.dat) there are multiple parameters that can be updated to change the problem.
 They are desribed in the table below.

-Sometimes the [benchmark description paper](https://strike.scec.org/cvws/seas/download/SEAS_BP1_QD.pdf) contains slightly different names than the input file, we indicate in the description in parantheses if this is the case.
+Sometimes the [benchmark problem 1 description paper](https://strike.scec.org/cvws/seas/download/SEAS_BP1_QD.pdf), and [benchmark problem 6 description paper](https://strike.scec.org/cvws/seas/download/SEAS_BP6_Nov18.pdf) contain slightly different names than the input file, we try to indicate in the description in parantheses if this is the case.

 | Input File Parameter | Units | Data Type | Description |
 | :-------- | :--------: | :--------: | :-------- |